tuftsdev/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 Your job is to modify the `packetcallback` function.
 What has been written for you: the handling and parsing of command line arguments, reading of PCAP file, and sniffing of network.

-If you go web browsing in the virtual machine with the alarm running, you will notice the alarm will go off...

 ### Getting Started Part 2, Installing Latest Python 3 and Scapy

 Step 1: install the latest version of Python for your system.
 If you are using macOS and Homebrew, you can install the latest version of Python via `brew install python`.
 For Windows, download installer at https://www.python.org/downloads/